Oracle UPDATE

 Code language: SQL (Structured Query Language) (sql)

-• First, you specify the name of the table which you want to update.
+• First, specify the name of the table which you want to update.

-• Second, you specify the name of the column whose values are to be updated and the new value.
+• Second, provider the name of the column and its news value you want to modify.
 If you update more than two columns, you separate each expression column = value by a comma.
 The value1, value2, or value3 can be literals or a subquery that returns a single value.
 Note that the UPDATE statement allows you to update as many columns as you want.

-• Third, the WHERE clause determines which rows of the table should be updated.
+• Third, specify which row to update in the condition of the WHERE clause.
 The WHERE clause is optional.
 If you omit it, the UPDATE statement will update all rows of the table.

 Let’s create a new table with some sample data for the demonstration.